Looking for employee intranet software?

 Strengths:

-• Makes it easy for staff to publish and gain work-related information from a single portal, including images, videos, and documents.
+- Makes it easy for staff to publish and access work-related information from a single portal, in document, video, and image formats.

-• Allows workers to notify managers about work schedules, progress status, leaves etc, and conduct private and group interactions via live chat.
+- Allows workers to notify managers about work schedules, progress status, and vacation, and conduct private and group interactions via live chat.

-• Has built-in reporting to get a sense of how many employees use the platform, or the impact of your latest post.
+- Has built-in reporting so you can see how many employees use the platform and assess the impact of your posts.

-• Lets you customize the look and feel of the app to match your branding.
+- Lets you customize the look and feel of the intranet app to match your branding.

 Downside:

-• its limited analytics functionality isn’t comprehensive enough to understand how workers interact with the app.
+- Limited analytics functionality isn’t comprehensive enough to understand how users search the intranet.

 Pricing